towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateDisplayWarp.markdown

 allow you to create a calibration file for your setup.
 Currently the following routines are provided:

-DisplayUndistortionBVL.m    \-\- Undistortion based on 3rd order polynomial
+DisplayUndistortionBVL.m    -- Undistortion based on 3rd order polynomial
 surface.
-This is the recommended calibration procedure for most cases \- Proven in real\-world use on many different display types.
+This is the recommended calibration procedure for most cases - Proven in real-world use on many different display types.

-DisplayUndistortionBezier.m \-\- Undistortion based on a NURBS surface \(Non uniform rational bezier spline surface\).
+DisplayUndistortionBezier.m -- Undistortion based on a NURBS surface \(Non uniform rational bezier spline surface\).
 A simple procedure.

-DisplayUndistortionHalfCylinder.m \-\- Undistortion for projection of
+DisplayUndistortionHalfCylinder.m -- Undistortion for projection of
-images to a half\-cylindrical projection surface.
+images to a half-cylindrical projection surface.

-DisplayUndistortionSphere.m \-\- Undistortion for projection of
+DisplayUndistortionSphere.m -- Undistortion for projection of
-images to a spherical or half\-spherical projection surface.
+images to a spherical or half-spherical projection surface.

-DisplayUndistortionCSV.m \-\- Import undistortion information from
+DisplayUndistortionCSV.m -- Import undistortion information from
 a .csv file with a warp mesh description suitable for use with NVidia's Warp API.
 This creates a compatible display warping to use of that NVidia technology.